For immediate release: Thursday, July 16, 2020

 “In terms of findings, the next closest city to Philadelphia is San Jose, California with one material weakness and one significant deficiency,” said Controller Rhynhart.
 “The truth is – other cities do not have the same issues with internal controls over financial reporting that Philadelphia does.
 Typically, a city will work to remediate a finding throughout the next year.
 Our city, unfortunately, does not prioritize resolving poor financial reporting controls and as a result we have findings year after year and more of the same.”

-A quick guide to the report, including details on internal control over financial reporting in the top ten largest cities and length of time for each finding, is available here.
+View the quick guide to the report, which includes details on internal control over financial reporting in the top ten largest cities and length of time for each finding.